-Aquaculture and salmon farming is a part of the solution, and Cermaq has the ambition to contribute both by producing more high-quality healthy food and by working with others to improve our food systems and ocean management.
+The Sustainable Development Goals (SDGs) are our common agenda.
+In Cermaq's strategy, we have identified how we can contribute to these goals both by producing more high-quality healthy food and by working with others to improve our food systems and ocean management.